RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Canonical

 The **link: canonical** tag specifies which URL should be used if more than one exists for the current page.
-For example, a page that has both a "www" and a "non-www" URL can make use of this to tell crawlers which version to use.
+For example, a page that has both a "www", and a "non-www" URL can make use of this to tell crawlers which version to use.
 You only need this when you provide multiple URLs for the same content **while not using redirects for that**, so I do not use it.
 See [Yoast](https://yoast.com/rel-canonical/) for details.

 ```html
 <link rel="canonical" href="https://rilling.dev/about/" />